davidwilby/WhoCanIVoteFor/INSTALL.md

     python manage.py import_ballots
     python manage.py import_people

+If you want election results, you'll also need to import them:

+    python manage.py import_ballots --current

 If you don't want to install Redis for some reason (like e.g. laziness) you can override the cache backend with a file at `./wcivf/settings/local.py` with the following: